Pharmacy Practice in Focus: Oncology

 - CAR T-cell therapies are revolutionizing second-line treatment, offering advantages over autologous stem cell transplantation, but eligibility remains a dynamic process.

-Experts at the ASH Annual Meeting and Exposition in Orlando explored innovative strategies and treatments for improving outcomes in diffuse large B-cell lymphoma.
+Experts at the ASH Annual Meeting and Exposition in Orlando, Florida, explored innovative strategies and treatments for improving outcomes in diffuse large B-cell lymphoma.

 Diffuse large B-cell lymphoma (DLBCL) is an aggressive and common form of cancer that impacts thousands of individuals globally.
 In recent years, the treatment landscape of DLBCL has shifted rapidly due to evolutions in molecular profiling, immunotherapy, and response-adapted monitoring.
-At the 67th American Society of Hematology Annual Meeting and Exposition, which takes place December 6 through 9 in Orlando, Florida, experts discussed how emerging modalities and novel research insights are powering the next frontier of DLBCL care.1
+During the 67th American Society of Hematology Annual Meeting and Exposition, held December 6-9, 2025, in Orlando, Florida, experts discussed how emerging modalities and novel research insights are powering the next frontier of DLBCL care.1

-Presenters at the session, titled “Now Is the Time to Improve Outcomes in Diffuse Large B-Cell Lymphoma,” included Sarah Rutherford, MD, an associate professor of clinical medicine in the division of hematology/oncology at Weill Cornell Medicine; Jennifer Crombie, MD, a senior physician at Dana Farber Cancer Institute; and Franck Morschhauser, PhD, Centre Hospitalier Universitaire de Lille, Lille, France.
-Together, the presenters outlined a series of innovations that are helping to inform personalized treatment strategies, in addition to expected challenges as these methods are utilized.1
+Presenters at the session “Now Is the Time to Improve Outcomes in Diffuse Large B-Cell Lymphoma” included Sarah Rutherford, MD, an associate professor of clinical medicine in the Division of Hematology/Oncology at Weill Cornell Medicine in New York, New York; Jennifer Crombie, MD, a senior physician at Dana-Farber Cancer Institute in Boston, Massachusetts; and Franck Morschhauser, PhD, of the Centre Hospitalier Universitaire de Lille in France.
+The presenters outlined a series of innovations helping to inform personalized treatment strategies, as well as the challenges associated with these methods.1

 Early Response Assessment Could Lead to Treatment Modification, Improved Outcomes in DLBCL

-Crombie described numerous challenges regarding the use of PET scans that could hamper efforts to assess the patient’s cancer.
-These include imperfections in end-of-treatment PET that, despite predicting progression-free survival (PFS) and overall survival (OS) after first-line (1L) treatment, could miss patients who relapse.1
+Crombie described numerous challenges with PET scans that can hamper efforts to assess the patient’s cancer.
+These include imperfections in end-of-treatment PET, which, despite predicting progression-free survival (PFS) and overall survival (OS) after first-line treatment, may miss patients who relapse.1

-Moreover, investigators of response-adapted trials have attempted to derive a clinical benefit with intensive chemotherapy using iPET with little results.
-In a 10-year follow-up of the PETAL trial (NCT00554164), for example, although iPET predicted outcomes in aggressive lymphoma, iPET-based treatment alterations did not improve outcomes.2-4
+Moreover, investigators of response-adapted trials have attempted to derive a clinical benefit with intensive chemotherapy using iPET with little success.
+In a 10-year follow-up of the phase 3 PETAL trial (NCT00554164), for example, although iPET predicted outcomes in aggressive lymphoma, iPET-based treatment alterations did not improve outcomes.2-4

-Crombie highlights molecular testing using ctDNA assessments as a more productive avenue, asking the crowd, “Can we do better?”
-She outlined a series of next-generation sequencing assays for MRD, including clonoSEQ (Adaptive Biotechnologies Corporation), CAPP-Seq (Roche), and PhasED-Seq (Foresight Diagnostics).
-Recent studies demonstrate improved personalized cancer profiling and heightened sensitivity with these novel diagnostic assays, especially in Roschewski et al, who demonstrated that PhasED-Seq can be prognostic at both interim and end-of-therapy assessments.1,5,6
+Crombie highlighted molecular testing using ctDNA assessments as a more productive avenue, asking the crowd, “Can we do better?”
+She outlined a series of next-generation sequencing assays for MRD, including clonoSEQ (Adaptive Biotechnologies), CAPP-Seq (Roche), and PhasED-Seq (Foresight Diagnostics).
+Recent studies have demonstrated improved personalized cancer profiling and heightened sensitivity with these novel diagnostic assays.
+Roschewski et al demonstrated that PhasED-Seq can be prognostic at both interim and end-of-therapy assessments.1,5,6

-Barriers remain erected against the use of interim MRD in clinical practice, including workflow and turnaround time considerations, along with a lack of commercial availability of diagnostic assays.
+Barriers remain in place against the use of interim MRD in clinical practice, including workflow and turnaround time considerations, as well as a lack of commercial availability of diagnostic assays.
 However, Crombie envisions a future where frontline induction—whether it be chemotherapy or a novel agent—could be followed by iPET and interim ctDNA assessment, with results that can guide future treatment plans.
 These interim assessments could play a complementary role in future DLBCL treatment.1

 “We’re not there yet, but this is, I think, an attractive potential strategy to consider for the future,” Crombie explained.
 “And I hope clinical trials start to answer these types of questions, as to whether or not we can use MRD and PET scans in this fashion.”1